-Trial attorneys know that uncertainty often exists with regard to outcome when a case is presented to a jury in a California dog bite lawsuit.
-Uncertainty about outcome arises because jury behavior may be unpredictable.
-The verdict of a jury may be based because of their sympathy for the plaintiff or perhaps dislike for insurance companies rather than what dog bite law dictates or objective evidence indicates about animal behavior.
+Uncertainty about outcome arises, in part, because a jury may have sympathy for the plaintiff or perhaps dislike for insurance companies rather than what dog bite law dictates or objective evidence indicates about animal behavior.

-Below, I describe a dog bite lawsuit in California in which the principal liability issue contested were provocation and comparative fault by the plaintiff.
-In brief, the defense argued that the plaintiff demonstrated comparative fault because she provoked the dog to bite her.
-Compelling animal behavior evidence existed to support this belief.
+I describe a lawsuit in which the above probably happened.
+I testified as an K9 expert at trial on issues that pertained to dog bite provocation.
+The defense argued that the plaintiff was comparatively at fault because she provoked the dog.
+There was compelling animal behavior evidence to support this belief.
 In California, a strict liability state for dog bites, the amount of award for the plaintiff will be reduced if the jury believes that the plaintiff contributed to her own injuries.

 The dog in question was a seven-year-old reproductively intact male Labrador retriever named Sader.
 There was no evidence to indicate that Sader had ever bitten, growled, snapped or showed hostility to any person prior to the incident.
 The incident happened at a birthday party at the dog owner’s residence in July, 2012.
 There were about 15 partygoers, most in their 20s.
 Most were drinking, some may have been intoxicated, but this issue was not raised at trial.
 Moments before the incident happened Sader was resting on the bed next to his owner in a studio type living space.
 About 8-10 people had gathered in this location.
 Some were playing beer pong.
 There is no indication of any hostility between any person.
 There was no indication that Sader was under stress or discomfort.